Building Your First CLAUDE.md: Team Standards as Code

 Part 2 of 5 in The Claude Code Enterprise Stack series

-The Context Problem: Why Your Team Needs a Shared CLAUDE.md Right Now
+The Context Problem: Why Shared Context Changes Everything

 The research backs this up.
 Proper repository configuration significantly reduces iterations and prevents common integration issues.
-That's not small—that's the difference between Claude Code feeling like a productivity multiplier and feeling like a burden.
+That's not a minor optimization — it's the difference between Claude Code feeling like a productivity multiplier and feeling like a tax on your time.

 First CLAUDE.md: Eliminates context setup overhead.
 Every session loads with your team's patterns already known.
 For a 10-person team, that's measurable weekly time recovered.

-Second version (after team adds patterns): Compounds.
-New developers onboard faster.
+Second version (after team feedback): New developers onboard faster.
 Fewer misunderstandings.
-Standards enforcement becomes automatic.
+Standards enforcement becomes automatic instead of aspirational.

-Third version (refined, domain-specific): Matures.
-The file reflects your actual team practices, not theoretical ideals.
+Third version (refined, battle-tested): The file reflects your actual team practices, not theoretical ideals.
 It becomes genuinely useful instead of just looking useful.

-Scale this across a 50-person team over a year: You're recovering hours every single week.
+Scale this across a 50-person team over a year: you're recovering hours every single week.
 Hours that become features.
-That's worth paying attention to.
+That become shipped products.
+That become the reason you hired these people in the first place.

 But there's a secondary win that's harder to measure: consistency.
-When every developer is working with the same standards, every PR reflects the same patterns.
+When every developer works with the same standards loaded, every PR reflects the same patterns.
 Code reviews go faster.
 Onboarding drops from days to hours.
-Junior developers work faster because senior patterns are already documented.
+Junior developers produce senior-quality output because the patterns are already documented.

 File Structure: What Goes Where